MØ: 2012–2015: No Mythologies to Follow and collaborations

-In 2012, MØ began creating a cappella pop songs and began collaborating with producer Ronni Vindahl.
+In 2012, MØ began creating a cappella pop songs and collaborating with producer Ronni Vindahl.
 On 14 January 2013, MØ released her debut single, "Glass".
-On 15 March 2013, she released "Pilgrim" with the B-side "Maiden".
-"Pilgrim" was recognised as P3s Uundgåelige (P3 Unavoidable), a label given to rising artists by Danish radio station DR P3, as it peaked at number eleven on the Danish Singles Chart.
-On 27 March 2013, she performed live on television at the Danish P3 Guld Awards.

-On 7 June 2013, she released the single "Waste of Time".
-On 18 August 2013, it was confirmed through producer and DJ Avicii's manager Ash Pournouri that MØ had co-written and provided vocals on a track called "Dear Boy" which was later featured on Avicii's debut album, True.
-On 30 August 2013, she released the single "XXX 88".
-MØ's debut extended play, Bikini Daze, was released on 18 October 2013.
-In October 2013, she supported AlunaGeorge on UK tour dates.
+On 15 March, she released "Pilgrim" with the B-side track, "Maiden".
+"Pilgrim" was recognised as P3s Uundgåelige (P3 Unavoidable), a label given to rising artists by Danish radio station DR P3, and it peaked at number eleven on the Danish Singles Chart.
+On 27 March, she performed live on television at the Danish P3 Guld Awards.
+On 7 June, she released the single "Waste of Time".
+On 18 August, it was confirmed through producer and DJ Avicii's manager Ash Pournouri that MØ had co-written and provided vocals on a track called "Dear Boy", which was later featured on Avicii's debut album, True.
+On 30 August, she released the single "XXX 88".
+MØ's debut extended play, Bikini Daze, was released on 18 October.
+In October, she supported AlunaGeorge on UK tour dates.

 The single "Don't Wanna Dance" debuted on BBC Radio 1 on 16 January 2014 as Zane Lowe's Hottest Record.

-MØ's debut studio album, No Mythologies to Follow, was released on 7 March 2014.
-On the review aggregate site Metacritic, the album has a Metascore of 77 out of 100 indicating "generally favorable" reviews.
+On 7 March, MØ's debut studio album, No Mythologies to Follow, was released.
+It received a Metascore of 77 out of 100 on the review aggregate site Metacritic, indicating "generally favorable" reviews.
 Music blog Pretty Much Amazing called the album "complex and euphoric", while The Guardian noted that "what MØ lacks in originality, she makes up for with warlike ardour".
-No Mythologies to Follow debuted at number 58 on the UK Albums Chart, selling 1,438 copies in its first week.
+The record debuted at number 58 on the UK Albums Chart, selling 1,438 copies in its first week.
 MØ began touring in Europe and the United States in support of the album, ending in June.
-On 2 June 2014, she made her US television debut on Jimmy Kimmel Live!, where she performed the songs "Don't Wanna Dance" and "Pilgrim".
-"Walk This Way" was released on 16 June 2014 as a single from No Mythologies to Follow.
+On 2 June, she made her US television debut on Jimmy Kimmel Live!, where she performed "Don't Wanna Dance" and "Pilgrim".
+"Walk This Way" was released on 16 June as a single from No Mythologies to Follow.
 On 23 June, MØ announced additional United States and Canadian tour dates beginning in September.
-In November 2014, she won four awards at the Danish Music Awards: Danish Album of the Year, Danish Solo Artist of the Year, Danish Breakthrough Artist of the Year and Danish Music Video of the Year.

-In 2014, MØ was featured on Australian rapper Iggy Azalea's song "Beg for It", which was released as the lead single from Azalea's reissue album, Reclassified.
-Azalea and MØ performed the song for the first time on Saturday Night Live on 25 October.
-MØ was also featured on Elliphant's "One More", which was officially released as a single on 22 September 2014.
-The official music video was released a day later, 23 September.
+In November, she won four awards at the Danish Music Awards: Danish Album of the Year, Danish Solo Artist of the Year, Danish Breakthrough Artist of the Year and Danish Music Video of the Year.
+In October, MØ was featured on Australian rapper Iggy Azalea's song "Beg for It", released as the lead single from Azalea's reissue album, Reclassified.
+They performed the song for the first time on Saturday Night Live on 25 October.
+MØ was also featured on Elliphant's "One More", which was officially released as a single on 22 September; the official music video was released a day later, 23 September.
 MØ also co-wrote the song "All My Love" by Major Lazer, featuring vocals from American singer and songwriter Ariana Grande.